 I have called for a series of policies to tackle the sickness of low pay and insecurity in our economy; including an end to abusive zero hours contracts, stronger trade unions and better enforcement of the National Minimum Wage (pressing this issue frequently).
 In Parliament I tackled Sports Direct Boss Mike Ashley on his company’s reliance on abusive zero hour contracts and why he couldn’t employ more workers on permanent contracts.

 I pressed the Chancellor for action on low pay, zero hours contracts and labour market regulation and, after a report revealed that nearly one in four people in Sheffield earn below the living wage I challenged Ministers about their inaction.
 I called out the Government’s bogus ‘living wage’, because it’s significantly less than the real Living Wage, as set by the Living Wage Foundation.
 Britain needs a proper pay rise, not Tory spin.

 I’m also a Trustee of Focus on Labour Exploitation (FLEX), a charity that I helped to establish, which works to end human trafficking for labour exploitation.

 I opposed Tory tax credit cuts, making the Sheffield case against them.
-I wrote to the Treasury about the devastating impact of the cuts and urged the Government to reverse them.
-Belatedly George Osborne scrapped the plans.
-But the cuts will be implemented by stealth when universal credit comes in, replacing tax credits and other working-age benefits.
+Belatedly the plans were scrapped, but the cuts will be implemented by stealth when universal credit comes in, replacing tax credits and other working-age benefits.
 I have backed calls for the Government to pause and fix Universal Credit, and have raised particular problems with the Department for Work and Pensions Secretary.
 I’ve also fought Government plans which could see more than 7,000 city children miss out on free school meals.